Frequently Asked Questions, Helpful Tips and Etiquette for First Time Clients

 The Inappropriate –

-Flirting with your therapist, or touching your massage therapist (or yourself) inappropriately will get you kicked out and possibly worse.
-Real therapeutic massages have nothing to do with sex.
+Flirting with your therapist, or touching your massage therapist (or yourself) inappropriately will get you kicked out and reported to Mesa Police Dept. Real therapeutic massage has nothing to do with sex.

 Alcohol and drugs –